-You may have already seen out Best drone apps list, with the best apps for any drone enthusiast.
+Most drone manufacturers have opted for proprietary software to control their respective drones, we’ll explore that today, a contrast to our Best drone apps list, with the best apps for any drone enthusiast.
 Those were the generic apps independent of drone manufacturer, this list today is the apps you need to fly a drone from each of the major manufacturers.

 We chose some of the more popular drone manufacturers out there, including DJI, Autel Robotics, Yuneec and Hubsan.
 Please feel free to let us know in the comments below if there is a manufacturer you’d like to see in the list.

-We’d hate to be presumptuous about the drone you are flying, but unless it’s a custom racing rig, there’s a good chance you’re flying a DJI drone today.
-Let’st start there.
+We’d hate to be presumptuous about the drone you are flying, but unless it’s a custom racing rig, there’s a high likelihood you’re flying a DJI drone today.
+Let’s start there.

 For all of you early adopters, the ones that took to the sky with a quadcopter from the Phantom 3 series or earlier, this is the app for you.
 Packing all but the very latest of features, and supporting all but the latest drones, DJI GO is the app for your Inspire 1, Phantom 3 or older, Matrice 100, Matrice 600 or the Osmo series of handheld gimbals.